 Emerging evidence shows there are improved patient outcomes and demonstrable savings from fewer visits to GPs as a result of this type of service.

-To make an appointment for a patient or find out more yourself, please contact Leona Dallas, your Community Connector, ask Reception or book an appointment directly through EMIS.
+To make an appointment for a patient or find out more yourself, please contact Leona Dallas, your Community Link Worker.
+Ask Reception or book an appointment directly through EMIS.